amspencel/amspencel/README.md

 - 👋 Hi, I’m @amspencel or Andrew
 - 👀 I’m interested in Computer Science.
 I'm looking to expand my knowledge in coding languages and systems.
 So far I've learned Python and Java :)
 - 🌱 I’m currently learning Computer Science at UVA.
-Currently taking Data Structures and Algorithms and Discrete Mathematics and Theory.
+I've taken Intro CS, DSA 1, DMT.
+Am currently taking CSO 1 and SDE.
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me: linkedin.com/in/andrewspencerCS; kfy2qa@virginia.edu;